 A career .274 hitter, Culotta is tied for seventh all-time at UMBC with 21 home runs in her four years, and she ranks third with 84 walks.
 She amassed 155 hits, 96 RBI, 25 doubles and 93 runs in 207 career games, and she is one of 14 Retrievers ever to play in 200 contests.

 Culotta served as a team captain in 2011, when she was named team co-MVP, and she was recognized on the America East Honor Roll for earning a GPA of at least 3.0 during her competition season three times.
 As a senior, Culotta ranked in the top-100 in the NCAA for batting average (96th) and walks (53rd), as well as the top-50 in the country in on-base percentage (41st).
 She was named the America East Player of the Week twice in 2012.

 Before coming to UMBC, Culotta was a redshirt freshman at the University of Tennessee in 2007 when the Volunteers were the national runner-up at the Women's College World Series.

-A native of Street, Md., who attended North Harford High School, Culotta graduated from UMBC in May 2010 with a bachelor’s degree in history, and earned her master’s degree in historical studies from UMBC in 2015.
+A native of Street, Md., who attended North Harford High School, Culotta graduated from UMBC in May 2010 with a bachelor’s degree in history, and is working towards her master’s degree.